– Facebook: Pun pun Organic Farm

 You will immediately go over a large bridge over the Mae Namping River.
 Continue on this road around 0.5 km until you reach a “T” where you have to turn.
 There will be a large golden stupa at this temple.
 Turn left here.
 Follow this road around another 2 km until you reach your last turn ( I promise!).
 You will see on the left side of the road a yellow “T” sign turn.
 Slow down here and look for your next right turn.
 This is the only turn that is less obvious so you have to keep an eye out for it.
 At the turn there is a sign with colored stones at the base, and it used to be an old school yard which now just looks like a large field.
 There is an “Adobe House Mae Jo” sign here too before the turn.

 Follow the road and after another 2 km you see a large purple roof on your left.
 Then you’re in our village Ban Mae Jo.
 You Made It!
 Just down the road you will see a turn to the right with a sign that says “Panya Project”.
 You can also turn this way to go to Pun Pun but you have to spend more time on a dirt road and in the rainy season it can be very difficult to pass so we recommend you don’t turn right at the dirt road but instead continue straight through the village.
-You will pass a large temple on your left and if you continue on after the next shop on your right you will see a small sign just across from the gazebo that says, Pun Pun Farm.
+You will pass a large temple on your left and if you continue on after the next shop on your right you will see a small sign in a small dirt road to your right that says, Pun Pun Farm.
 Turn right here and follow this dirt road across the rice fields.
 At the T take a right and look for a place to park on your left.
 Please don’t park in the tamarind orchard to the right as that is our neighbor’s.

 If you feel lost anywhere along the way just ask villagers to get to “Ban Mae Jo”.
 Only do this once you are past Mae Taeng, however, because if you ask people in Chiang Mai they will send you to Mae Jo suburb of Chiang Mai and this is not the same place.
 Our Ban Mae Jo is a small village that folks will only know about if they are from that area.